ad-freiburg/qlever-ui/docs/extending_parser.md

 For triples the "dynamicSuggestions" method is called that gathers the entities that are relevant based on the actual backend settings - more on the dynamic auto-completions can be found in [the next chapter](extending_suggestions.md).

 As new types / contexts will be available in QLever one can easily extend the according definition.
-For un-nested types adding the `COMPLEXTTYPES` is sufficient.
-If there are other complex types that may occur within brackets or at any other position within the type itself one needs to add a context for the "inside" of this complex type and add `COMPLEXTTYPES` that are allowed within the context.
+For un-nested types adding the `COMPLEXTYPES` is sufficient.
+If there are other complex types that may occur within brackets or at any other position within the type itself one needs to add a context for the "inside" of this complex type and add `COMPLEXTYPES` that are allowed within the context.